-Wheat midge overwinter as larval cocoons in the soil.
-Soil moisture conditions in May and June can have significant impact on wheat midge emergence.
-Adequate rainfall promotes termination of diapause and movement of larval to the sol surface where pupation occurs.
+Wheat midge (Sitodiplosis mosellana) overwinter as larval cocoons in the soil.
+Soil moisture conditions in May and June can have significant impacts on wheat midge emergence.
+Adequate rainfall promotes termination of diapause and movement of larvae to the soil surface where pupation occurs.
 Insufficient rainfall in May and June can result in delayed movement of larvae to the soil surface.
 Elliott et al. (2009) reported that wheat midge emergence was delayed or erratic if rainfall did not exceed 20-30 mm during May.
 Olfert et al. (2016) ran model simulations to demonstrate how rainfall impacts wheat midge population density.
-Our wheat midge model (Olfert et al. 2020) indicates that dry conditions may result in: (a) Delayed adult emergence and oviposition, (b) Reduced numbers of adults and eggs.
+The Olfert et al. (2020) model indicated that dry conditions may result in:

 Information related to wheat midge biology and monitoring can be accessed by linking to your provincial fact sheet (Saskatchewan Agriculture or Alberta Agriculture & Forestry).
 A review of wheat midge on the Canadian prairies was published by Elliott, Olfert, and Hartley in 2011.